Maharashtrian cuisine: Miscellaneous ingredients

 are also used in many dishes.

 Typical menus

 Urban menus typically have wheat in the form of chapatis and plain rice as the main staples.
 Traditional rural households would have millet in form of bhakri on the Deccan plains and rice on the coast as respective staples.

 Typical breakfast items include misal, pohe, upma, sheera, sabudana khichadi and thalipeeth.
 In some households leftover rice from the previous night is fried with onions, turmeric and mustard seeds for breakfast, making phodnicha bhat.
 Typical Western breakfast items such as cereals, sliced bread and eggs, as well as South Indian items such as idli and dosa are also popular.
 Tea or coffee is served with breakfast.

-Urban lunch and dinner menus
+Contemporary lunch and dinner menus

 Vegetarian lunch and dinner plates in urban areas carry a combination of: